Zach-Shim/Asssembly/README.md

 ## Current Opcode You Are Working On:
 Zach:    MOVE
 Brendan: MULS
 Lucas:   Bcc

 ## Updates:
 <p>
 JSR and RTS are done.
 All tests seem to be passing for now.
-There were a couple bugs with ADD and SUB, so I added a few more subroutines that require calling ADDI, SUBI, ADDQ, and SUBQ.
+Implemented ADDI, SUBI, ADDQ, and SUBQ.
 All tests seem to be passing for now.
-Tested immediate data for MULS and it doesn't seem to be working.
-The current routine that it is performing is that it will always print out a longword for immediate data.
-Also sill need to test DIVS.
+MULS and DIVS are fixed.
 </p>

 ## Known Issues:
 <p>
-Tested immediate data for MULS and it doesn't seem to be working.
-It calls a subroutine which in the end, will basically print out a longword every time there is an immediate data addressing mode called, which causes problems with parsing.
-Also sill need to test DIVS.

 Haven't tested with loading in data from opcode_test with a starting/ending address above a Word (right now I've been testing with $7000)
+I think he mentioned we don't have to worry about this though ^^^
 </p>